js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 - customers.csv – Customer information
 - products.csv – Product details and pricing
 - orders.csv – Order and sales transactions
 - payments.csv – Payment methods and status
+- final_merged_dataset.csv -  Final merged dataset created by combining all four datasets using CustomerID, ProductID, and OrderID for complete analysis and modeling.

 ---